craggASAP/Nicotinic_Receptor/GRAB_ACh/README.md

 Installation:

-To install MATLAB on a macOS machine, you require a paid subscription from MATLAB.
+To install MATLAB you require a paid subscription from MATLAB.

 Files: